 You will study 180 credits in total during your Chemical Biology and Drug Design MSc.
 These are the modules studied in 2019.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
+Unfortunately, in response to covid-19, this course will be suspended for the academic year 2020/21.
+If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
 All modules are subject to change.

 Foundation of Chemical Biology - 10 credits

 Fundamental aspects of organic and biological chemistry that underpin the understanding of chemical biology and drug design.

 Emerging Topics in Chemical Biology - 25 credits

 Appreciating the new techniques relevant to chemical biology, valuing different experimental approaches and recognising the importance of emerging topics in the context of biology as a whole.

 Practical research project allowing you to experiment in an area relevant to the course.
 On completion of this module, you'll be able to formulate hypotheses to be tested experimentally; keep an accurate, formal record of research performed; apply key methods in appropriate chemical technology for the investigation of important problems and/or develop new methodology; and be able to interpret experimental data and to develop new models on the basis of these experiments.

 Advanced Topics in Chemical Biology - 30 credits

 Provides broad understanding of core areas of advanced chemistry with a focus on chemical biology, to the most advanced level.
 Topics range from medicinal chemistry of pathways and computational drug design; chemical biology tools; completing the toolbox of organic reactions; metals in medicine and principles of electrochemistry.